Make your plans now for TAC 2015, returning to the Chicago Marriott O'Hare, May 19-20.

-Now in its third year, The Automation Conference (TAC) offers over 20 educational sessions and networking opportunities for professionals in discrete manufacturing, continuous and batch processing and packaging.
-Topics include:
+The Automation Conference is for professionals in discrete manufacturing, continuous and batch processing and packaging, including:

 - automation and control engineers